 .
-Just like any mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to heat things up, it’s important to inspect all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your household.
+Just like most mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Also, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to heat things up, it’s important to inspect all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties call for annual equipment maintenance to remain valid, so neglecting your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever malfunction in the middle of extreme temperatures.
-Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from D & K Heating Service Experts.
+Most manufacturers’ warranties require annual equipment maintenance to stay valid, so skipping your tune-ups can actually result in losing your heating or AC system warranty, which can be major money if your system does ever breakdown in the middle of extreme temperatures.
+Be sure to get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from D & K Home Services.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter